Students can earn additional credit using any of the following:

 Transcripts from Other Colleges

-Transcripts will be evaluated and acceptable credit included in the student’s permanent record.
-At the time of graduation, the grade point average of all work attempted at all other accredited institutions of higher education is calculated into the grade point average at SJCC to determine eligibility for graduation.
-All transcripts become the permanent property of San José City College.
+At the time of graduation, the grade point average of all work attempted at all other accredited institutions of higher education is calculated into the grade point average at SJCC to determine eligibility for graduation and honors.

 Credit from Foreign Colleges and Universities

-Students who have earned credit at colleges and universities outside the United States may receive up to 30 units worth of credit.
+Students who have earned credit at colleges and universities outside the United States may receive credit.
 Foreign transcripts must be first evaluated by a San José City College approved agency.
 A list of approved agencies as well as the policy and procedures for receiving credit for foreign educational work may be picked up in the Admissions and Records office.

 Credit and Military Service